rescipy-project/rescipy-website/docs/index.rst

 Welcome!
 The reScipy project is an effort aiming to provide researchers with a set of tools and documentation to perform scientific data analysis with Python more easily and efficiently.

-At present the reScipy project provides:
+At present the reScipy project includes:

 * the `reScipy lectures <https://rescipy-lectures.readthedocs.io>`_, a collection of tutorials on Python for scientific research.